-The Secure Track Treatment Team will provide a progress report at 6-month intervals outlining progress in the program and milestones reached, as well as, a description of additional treatment, educational and vocational needs.
+The SYTF Treatment Team will provide a progress report at 6-month intervals outlining progress in the program and milestones reached, as well as, a description of additional treatment, educational and vocational needs.
 Additional areas that may be addressed in this report may include but are not limited to input from family members, victim notification, restitution, and written statement from the youth.
 This report will be submitted to the Juvenile Court for review.
-At the time of this 6-month review hearing the Court may continue the youth in the Secure Track Treatment Program or order the youth into a less restrictive program which could be in either a custodial or non-custodial setting.
+At the time of this 6-month review hearing the Court may continue the youth in the Secure Youth Treatment Facility or order the youth into a less restrictive program which could be in either a custodial or non-custodial setting.
 The less restrictive placement will be considered part of the baseline term.
 The Court may also reduce the baseline term by 6 months.

-After the 12-month review and dependent upon rehabilitative goals, the secure track youth will be assessed for vocational training opportunities.
+After the 12-month review and dependent upon rehabilitative goals, the youth will be assessed for vocational training opportunities.
 These opportunities may include but are not limited to:

 - Mendocino College Certificate Completion Program (Rising Scholars)

 - Culinary Certificates

 - Gardening/Horticulture

-- Sonoma County Camp Program

 - Other Regional Facility Training Programs